tekumara/ray-demo/README.md

 `make raycluster` creates the following in the default namespace:

 - raycluster-mini-head-svc service
-- ray head pod with 1 CPU and 2Gi memory
+- ray head pod with limits of 1 CPU and 2Gi memory
+- ray worker pod with limits of 1 CPU and 512Mi memory

 `make delete` removes the ray cluster